Snaildartha: The Story of Jerry the Christmas Snail: Critical reception

+In 2022, Vulture writer Maura Johnston named Snaildartha one of the 50 best Christmas albums of the last 30 years, calling it "an ideal lazy Christmas Day soundtrack" that "gets even better with repeated listenings."

 MinnPost arts critic Pamela Espeland called Snaildartha a "weird but endearing" Christmas tradition, comparing it to the Arlo Guthrie song "Alice's Restaurant" and its ties to Thanksgiving.
 Avant Music News called it a "future holiday classic" and "a twisted take on the holiday season."
 Jason Victor Serinus, writing in Secrets of Home Theater and High Fidelity, was more ambivalent, but called the story "charming", especially Fugate's "deadpan delivery".

 Track listing

 All songs composed by Chris Strouth and performed by Snaildartha featuring Matt Fugate.
 Text written by Matt Fugate and Chris Strouth.